arnavaidya/OverTheWire-Wargames-Walkthrough/Bandit/readme.md

         openssl s_client -connect localhost:30001

 *Step 3:* Enter the level 15 password and enter.
 If the password checks out, the password for the next level will be received.

+### Bandit Level 16 → Level 17
+**Key Takeaways**: Learn how to identify listening ports within a server, using the nmap, openssl and s_client command.
+The credentials for the next level can be retrieved by submitting the password of the current level to a port on localhost in the range 31000 to 32000.
+First find out which of these ports have a server listening on them.
+Then find out which of those speak SSL and which don’t.
+There is only 1 server that will give the next credentials, the others will simply send back to you whatever you send to it.

+**Approach**:

+*Step 1:* Run an nmap scan on the range of ports 31000-32000.

+        nmap -p 31000-32000 localhost

+*Step 2:* Run an nmap scan on the resultant open ports with the -A parameter.

+Note: *-A* parameter to nmap enables OS and version detection, script scanning, and traceroute (Basically, additional info about the ports).

+        nmap -p 31046,31518,31691,31790,31960 -A localhost

+*Step 3:* Only one port can be seen having an ssl speaking server running an unknown service - port 31790.
+Connect to the port using *openssl* command with *-ign_eof* (Not using it might result into a KEYUPDATE).

+        openssl s_client -connect localhost:31790 -ign_eof

+An RSA private key will be received.

+*Step 4:* Copy this key into a file on the local machine.
+Grant all file permissions to the owner using the *chmod 700* command.

+*Step 5:* Use this keyfile to connect to the bandit server with bandit17 user using *ssh* command.